LGBTQ rights in Cyprus: Public opinion

 Most Cyprus citizens are members of the Greek Orthodox Church of Cyprus which opposes LGBT rights.
 In 2000, a Major Holy Synod had to be convened to investigate rumours that Bishop Athansassios of Limassol had engaged in a homosexual relationship with a novice monk.
 The charges were eventually dropped.

 A 2006 survey showed that 75% of Cypriots disapproved of homosexuality, and many thought that it can be "cured".
 A 2006 E.U. poll revealed that only 14% of Cypriots were in favour of same-sex marriage, with 10% also in favour of adoption.

-However, the situation has seen a rapid turnaround in just a few years, with a 2014 survey finding that 53.3% of Cypriot citizens thought civil unions should be made legal.
+This situation has seen a rapid change in just a few years, with a 2014 survey finding that 53.3% of Cypriot citizens thought civil unions should be made legal.

 The 2015 Eurobarometer found that 37% of Cypriots thought that same-sex marriage should be allowed throughout Europe, 56% were against.

 The 2023 Eurobarometer found that 50% of Cypriots thought same-sex marriage should be allowed throughout Europe while 44% disagreed, and 46% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".
 This was the first time a majority of Cypriots supported same-sex marriage in a Eurobarometer, showing a steady increase in support for LGBT rights.

-Human rights reports
+US Human rights reports

-2017 United States Department of State report

 In 2017, the United States Department of State reported the following, concerning the status of LGBT rights in Cyprus: